DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 SECURITY PROGRAM ELEMENTS

 - USER AWARENESS PROGRAMS are designed to make employees aware of potential security threats and risks
-- USER TRAINING PROGRAMS are formal than USER AWARENESS PROGRAMS
+- USER TRAINING PROGRAMS are more formal than USER AWARENESS PROGRAMS
-- PHYSICAL ACCESS CONTROL protect equipment and data from potential attackers by only allowing authorized users into the protected areas such as NETWORK CLOSETS or DATA CENTER FLOORS
+- PHYSICAL ACCESS CONTROL protects equipment and data from potential attackers by only allowing authorized users into the protected areas such as NETWORK CLOSETS or DATA CENTER FLOORS